 The last chapter of Lamentations resembles the Psalms of communal lament, such as Psalms 44 and 80, in which similar corporate language is used to speak to God of the people’s shame and desperate need for deliverance.

 In our passage, the writer of Lamentations describes the people of Judah as orphans and widows; figures that throughout scripture stand for those who are the poorest of the poor.

 These are those who have been left behind in Judah and have become a dispossessed people forced to work for others to survive.
-They struggle eke out an existence and are forced to pay for basics like water and wood that before would have been their own.
+They struggle to eke out an existence and are forced to pay for basics, like water and wood, that before would have been their own.

 In Bangladesh, where virtually the entire population is precariously perched just above sea level, predicted rises would leave millions displaced and dispossessed.

 There is, quite literally, nowhere for them to go.
 Already, families have to move every couple of years, as increased melt water from the Himalayan glaciers sweeps their land and fragile livelihoods away.

 Without concerted efforts to alleviate these effects, say the experts, we can forget about making poverty history – climate change is set to make it permanent.